What is tendinitis?

 What are the symptoms of tendinitis?

-- Pain at the site of the tendon and surrounding area.
+One of the main symptoms of tendinitis is pain at the site of the tendon and surrounding area.
 Pain may be a gradual buildup or sudden and severe, especially if calcium deposits are present.